 Product revenues primarily consist of product sales, but also includes OEM products for the traffic signal markets, as well as third-party product sales for installation under certain construction-type contracts.
-Product revenues for the three months ended June 30, 2023 increased 44.4% to \$23.7 million, as compared to \$16.4 million in the corresponding period in the prior
+Product revenues for the three months ended September 30, 2023 increased 12.6% to \$23.4 million, as compared to \$20.8 million in the corresponding period in the prior year, primarily due to continued strong demand for our sensors and our circuit board redesign efforts allowing us to reduce the impact of supply chain issues constraining our ability to ship product in the prior year.

 Service revenues consist of software, managed services, systems integration, and consulting services revenues.
 In certain instances, the lack of third-party product availability can impact the timing of systems integration projects and associated revenue recognition.
-Service revenues for the three months ended June 30, 2023 increased 15% to \$19.9 million, compared to \$17.3 million in the corresponding period in the prior year.
-This increase was due to continued adoption of Iteris' ClearMobility Platform and increased software and managed services revenue.
-Total annual recurring revenue, which we define as revenues from software and managed services contracts, was approximately 25% of total revenue for the three months ended June 30, 2022.
-The decrease is primarily due to the significant increase in product revenue.
+Service revenues for the three months ended September 30, 2023 increased 9.2% to \$20.2 million, compared to \$18.5 million in the corresponding period in the prior year.
+This increase was due to continued acceleration of consulting services revenue.
+Total annual recurring revenue, which we define as revenue from software and managed service contracts, was approximately 25% of total revenue for both the three months ended September 30, 2023 and September 30, 2022.